Gokyo Valley Trek-15 days

 On the way from Dole to Machhermo, we will pass through beautiful Lhabarma and Luza villages which offer stunning views of the Khumbu Valley, as well as rhododendron forests.
 The magnificent peaks of Cho Oyu, Thamserku, and Kangtega will welcome us as we ascent.
 The trekking adventure comes to an end here after an exhausting ascent to Machhermo.
 We will spend the night in Machhermo.

-• Accommodation Star Hotel
+• Accommodation Guest House

 • Max Altitude 4700 m